 Skip to main content

-When your application runs in production, there is no human to log in.
-Credentials let your services prove their identity to Enkryptify and retrieve secrets automatically.
+Credentials let your services prove their identity to Enkryptify and retrieve secrets without a human login.
 Enkryptify supports API tokens for machine-to-machine access:

 API Tokens